kidaa30/ohimanual/3_conduct_manual/practical_SP.md

 **_Practical Guidance_**

-It is important to think about how this goal can be tailored to make it be meaningful and specific to your location.
-Keep in mind, however, that it is a difficult goal to express accurately, since it attempts to capture how people interact culturally with their coastal places.
-A good example to look at is the U.S. West Coast assessment, which defined "special" with specific criteria (2014).
+The ideal list of special places don't exist in practice, and this is a difficult goal to express accurately, since it attempts to capture how people interact culturally with their coastal places.
+You can define "special" with specific criteria.
+A good example to look at is the _U.S.
+West Coast assessment (2014)_ and _Brazil Assessment (2014)_.

+> In the _Brazil Assessment (2014)_, this goal was assessed using a national database of protected areas that included fully-protected and sustainable use designations at federal, state and municipal levels, and included indigenous lands.
+The highest-scoring area contained the largest continuous extent of protected areas within the country in what is called the Biodiversity Corridor of Amapa´.

-The main consideration for this sub-goal is the spatial data and the list of protected areas.
-Typically in assessments, the area of designated protected places relative to a **reference point** of thirty percent coastal area protected is used as a measure.
-Coastal area could be based off a 1 square km buffer, as in the Global Assessment, or it could be based on what is reasonable to your area.
+More likely, you would follow the global assessment and use _lists of protected areas_ as catalogues of special places, and the area of designated protected places relative to a **reference point** (eg. of thirty percent coastal area protected) is used as a measure.
+Coastal area could be based off a 1 square km buffer inland, as in the Global Assessment, or it could be based on what is reasonable to your area.
 In any case, you would want to consider how far out from shore you should include as well; would it be 3 nautical miles, or as far as your territorial waters up to 12 nautical miles?

-> In the Brazil Assessment (2014), this goal was assessed using a national database of protected areas that included fully-protected and sustainable use designations at federal, state and municipal levels, and included indigenous lands.
-The highest-scoring area contained the largest continuous extent of protected areas within the country in what is called the Biodiversity Corridor of Amapa´.

 Data sources should be specific to your region.
 International databases, like the World Database of Protected Areas, offer rich information, but they may not be as up-to-date as the list of national parks in your area, and may not have as much information on the quality of protection.
 If you have more information on quality, you could think about another approach than the thirty percent reference point target.

->This sub-goal makes use of protected areas, and some of the same information gathered on projected areas can be used to create resilience data layers like Marine Protected Areas.
-(See section, **Pressures and Resilience**).
+>This sub-goal makes use of protected areas, and some of the same information gathered on projected areas can be used to create **resilience** data layers like Marine Protected Areas.

-> In the Global Assessment framework, the **Special Places** sub-goals were weighted equally and combined in an average to create a single goal score.
+> In the Global Assessment framework, the **Sense of Place** sub-goals were weighted equally and combined in an average to create a single goal score.
 The two sub-goals are averaged currently in the framework.
-But these could be combined with a weighted average, or even a different sub-goal instead of **Sense of Place**.
+But these could be combined with a weighted average.

-#### Examples of the Approach
+**_Examples of the Approach_**

 Assessment | Developing the Model  | Setting the Reference Point | Other Considerations
 ---------------|------------------------------------------------|-----------------------------|-------------------|